enderandpeter/win-a2enmod/README.md

 ***********

   __a2ensite site [location] [-a[dd]] [-norestart]__
 * _site_ - The conf file with a [Virtual Host] block that defines the site.
-Moved to sites-enabled
+Moved to sites-enabled (default directory) if not already there.
 * _location_ - The location to look for the conf file if not found in the default directory
 * _-add_ - Force script to move the site conf file from the location to the default directory
 * _-norestart_ - Don't restart the web server on completion

 Move the specified site's conf file to ServerRoot\conf\sites-enabled from either _location_ or the current directory if not found in ServerRoot\conf\sites-available. `-add` will force the script to either find the file in the current or specified location or fail.
-The line `Include /conf/sites-enabled` will be added to your main conf file and the /conf/sites-available and /conf/sites-enabled directories will be created if they don't already exist.

 [Virtual Host]: http://httpd.apache.org/docs/2.4/vhosts/